All Saints Day — October 31-November 2

 Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
 And let us run with perseverance the race marked out for us, fixing our eyes on Jesus, the pioneer and perfecter of faith.
 For the joy set before him he endured the cross, scorning its shame, and sat down at the right hand of the throne of God.
 Consider him who endured such opposition from sinners, so that you will not grow weary and lose heart. — Hebrews 11-12:3

 All Saints Day is one of the major festivals of the Christian Year.
-November 1 is a feast day to remember and celebrate all the Jesus followers who have departed this time in faith.
+November 1 is a feast day when we remember and celebrate all the Jesus followers who have departed this time in faith.
+It is a celebration of the transhistorical body of Christ, who was and is and is to come.
+It is a time to remember our place in eternity with Jesus.

 When we say “saint” we mean it like the Bible writers meant it.
 A “holy one” in the New Testament designates anyone who is a faithful Jesus follower, living or dead.
 In Revelation 2:10 Jesus says, “Be faithful unto death, and I will give you the crown of life.”
 So the symbols of the crown of thorns and a crown of victory often mark the day and remind us of our own victory over death.
-As we enter the “dying” season of the year, we honor all the saints who have gone before us—as in all the people who appear in this blog celebrating the transhistorical body!
+As we enter the “dying” season of the year, we soberly set off on our own pilgrimage through death to life, which will come to full bloom next Easter.

-All Saints Day is central to what became a three-day observance that used to commonly be called “Hallowmas,” (the short form of All Hallows Mass).
+“Triduum” is a Latin word the church still uses to denote a three-day observance.
+All Saints Day is central to what became a triduum that used to commonly be called “Hallowmas,” (the short form of All Hallows Mass).
 It is preceded by Hallowe’en (short for All Hallows Eve) and is followed by All Souls Day.
 The whole triduum is mainly a “memorial day” for remembering the people of faith who have died.
 Not only are we inspired by them to triumph over our own troubles, we use the day to encourage one another to keep faith in the face of death.

 Commemorating the martyrs of the faith with a regular holy-day began as early as the 4th Century.
 All Hallows Day used to be celebrated in the spring.
 But in the eighth century it was transferred to November (in places connected to Rome), where it became the climax of the autumn season, a harvest festival celebrating everyone planted with faith and now gone to seed.
-The celebration was contrary to European traditions of communing with the dead and supplanted them.
-As Christians expanded from their original territories, the church confronted pagan rites that appeased the “gods” of death and evil spirits.
+The celebration was contrary to European traditions of communing with the dead and supplanted or incorporated those observances.
+As Christianity expanded from its original territories, the church confronted pagan rites that appeased the “gods” of death and evil spirits.
 They did not simply speak out; they asserted alternatives.
 All Saints Day was placed on November 1 in 835; All Souls Day on November 2 in 998.

 Over the centuries this celebration has been overlaid with the church’s imagination about the “immortality of the soul” and how a person satisfies the requirements for “going to heaven.”
 It has also been overlaid with all sorts of pre-Christian and non-Christian observances of death and the afterlife.
 In the United States, there is, at present, a renewed interest in Hallowe’en and the Day of the Dead, which are the days of the three-day observance that are most prone to abuse.
 They have become major holidays filled with lights and parades.
 So the whole holiday is worth studying, so we don’t fall into nonsense (or just swallow it whole) and don’t allow the church to lose honor because it is tied to falsity we can’t explain.